ZirongCai/myos/README.md

 ### Global Descriptor Table

-When interrup occurs, some code should be executed.
+xxxxx(When interrup occurs, some code should be executed.
 But the current process has no knowledge about the target adress.
-The GDT stores the target adress of every interrupt.
+The GDT stores the target adress of every interrupt.)xxxxx

+The sentence above is totally wrong!!
+It's the Description of IDT.
+GDT stores the Segment base address and limitation!
+For example, there's a Segment for Data, and a Segment for Code, when we want to execute a programm, we first go GDT and find the base address of the code segment and then add the offset up, then we get the function address.
 ![](./pictures/GDT.jpeg)

 Problem i have met: